 The Russian-Georgian war of August 2008 resulted in a massive increase of Russian military presence in Georgia’s South Ossetia region.
-An estimated 4.000 (only 4th Military Base) to 5.000 military personnel (3.500 Armed Forces, 1.500 border guards) are deployed in the region.
+An estimated 4.000 (only 4th Military Base) to 5.000 military personnel (3.500 4th Military Base, 1.500 border guards, source, source2) are deployed in the region.
 This is a tenfold of official Russian (“peacekeeping”) presence prior to 2008 and with much stronger warfare equipment.
 According to the latest data just 53.000 people live in the area.
 This page visualizes some of the Russian presence and its expansion over the years in South Ossetia, based on public material available.

 Two weeks after the agreement was signed Russia recognized the independence of South Ossetia (and Abkhazia).
 In September 2008 the EU and Russia worked out the six-point agreement in terms of deadlines and implementation of observer missions.
-It was at the press conference the separate visions on withdrawal became clear.
+It was at the subsequent press conference the separate visions on withdrawal became clear.

-Medvedev said: “Russia will withdraw in full its peacekeepers from the zones adjoining South Ossetia and Abkhazia to the positions where they were stationed before the start of hostilities”.
+Russian President Medvedev said: “Russia will withdraw in full its peacekeepers from the zones adjoining South Ossetia and Abkhazia to the positions where they were stationed before the start of hostilities”.
 While Sarkozy stated: “…within a month Russia’s Armed Forces will have left Georgian territory”.
 In the vision of Sarkozy that included both regions as he repeated the EU’s position on the status of the regions as inseparable parts of Georgia.

 In March 2015 the Kremlin and the de facto leaders in South Ossetia signed an “Alliance and integration Treaty”, effectively integrating the security forces (including border security) of the Ossetians into the Russian structures.
 Among other things.
 The full merger of the Ossetian forces into the Russian forces was formalized in 2018.
-In other words, South Ossetia has become a colonized protectorate of Russia.
+In other words, South Ossetia has become a protectorate of Russia.

-Main military bases
+Main Russian military bases

 Capital Tskhinvali and Java in central South Ossetia are the main Russian military locations with multiple sites including military camps, residential compounds, large exercise areas, and storage facilities.

 In 2012 construction of a compound with family apartments was finished just south-east from the main base, and in 2013 a military compound was constructed within a city block.
 A substantial enlargement took place in 2015 on the west side of the base.
 The capacity of the base is estimated at 4.000 troops.
 According to an official statement in April 2020 more than 450 South Ossetians serve at the 4th Military base under Russian command.

-Border Guard compounds
+Border Guard bases

 Dozens of times per year locals (mostly Georgians) are arrested and detained by the border guards for trespassing the (mostly unmarked) ABL.
 The arrested persons generally get transported to Tskhinvali or other stations for detention and a “penalty” that effectively amounts to ransom.
 Most of the sites have helipads.
-A walk through per administrative district below.
+Below follows an overview per administrative district.

 Kornisi / Znauri District

 The south western corner of South Ossetia was the scene of tension buildup and shelling of villages in 2008.
 The eastern portion fell within the 15km JKPF “Conflict Zone” around Tskhinvali.
-The Georgian populated area (Nuli, Avnevi and Didmuha) was 100% ethnically cleansed as result of the war, with a total of nearly 1800 dislocated Georgians.
+The Georgian populated area (Nuli, Avnevi and Didmuha) was 100% ethnically cleansed as result of the war, with a total of nearly 1800 displaced Georgians.
 Traces of the deserted and looted villages can still be seen.
 A relative high density of military infrastructure has been developed in the southern area of the district between 2009 and 2011.

 Java / Dzau District

 Java / Dzau is the largest district of South Ossetia consisting mostly of high mountain territory.
 It also forms the entire South Ossetian border with Russia.
 The famous Roki tunnel on the border and the sole access route from Russia, played a crucial role in the Russian invasion in 2008.
-The western flank is made up of the boundary line with Georgia proper.
-Here are a few populated river valleys with cross-boundary roads.
-Prior to the 2008 war the area around Kvemo Karzmani and Sinagur was Georgian controlled and a community of Georgians still lives here.
-In the northern most corner is the Mamisoni Pass, an old high mountain passage from Georgian controlled lands into Russia, passing through South Ossetia for 2km (and thus closed).
-It does not have any connections into South Ossetia.
+The western side of Java borders Georgian controlled territory.
+Prior to the 2008 war the area around Kvemo Karzmani and Sinaguri was Georgian controlled and a community of Georgians still live here in a few populated river valleys.
+Two checkpoints allows local Georgians to pass to either side, yet since the Tsnelisi/Chorchana crisis, these two checkpoints have mostly been closed.